Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Algorithm Design

-It is surprising to find that \emph{the integration of a high-pass filter coincides with the residual feedback method} proposed in \cite{zhang2020improving}, and \emph{the integration of a low-pass filter can be interpreted as the momentum (heavy-ball) method} \cite{polyak1964some}.
-As for the choice of parameter $\beta$, the theoretical analysis in Section \ref{sec:analysis} shows that $\beta =1$ is optimal for convergence, which is also validated by the numerical experiments conducted in Section \ref{sec:numerical}.
-Besides, a momentum parameter $\alpha=0.9$ or a similar value is usually suggested \cite{ruder2016overview}, and there have been extensive studies \cite{polyak1964some,tao2021role,qian1999momentum} on the role and selection of the momentum parameter.
+Note that in the HLF-SZO \eqref{eq:single:both}, only one function evaluation $f(\bx_k +r \bu_k)$ is queried at each iteration $k$, while the value $f(\bx_{k-1} \!+\!r\bu_{k-1})$ is directly inherited from the last iteration, which is the same for the HF-SZO \eqref{eq:single:high}.
+As for the choices of adjustable parameters $\alpha$ and $\beta$, the theoretical analysis in Section \ref{sec:analysis} shows that $\beta =1$ is optimal for convergence, which is also validated by the numerical experiments conducted in Section \ref{sec:numerical}.
+Besides, a momentum parameter $\alpha=0.9$ or a similar value is suggested \cite{ruder2016overview} and there have been extensive studies \cite{polyak1964some,tao2021role,qian1999momentum} on the role and selection of the momentum parameter.
 See Section \ref{sec:analysis} for more discussions.

+\begin{remark} High-pass and low-pass filters are classic tools in the field of control and signal processing.
+It is interesting to find their connections to optimization approaches.
+Specifically, the integration of a \emph{high-pass filter} coincides with the \emph{residual-feedback method} proposed in \citet{zhang2021new}, which can significantly reduce the estimation variance of SZO methods.
+This is also consistent with the function of a high-pass filter explained in Remark \ref{remark:hlf}.
+In addition, the integration of a \emph{low-pass filter} can be interpreted as the \emph{momentum (heavy-ball) method} \cite{polyak1964some}, which can accelerate the convergence.
+These observations are further explained in Section \ref{sec:analysis} and are verified via extensive numerical experiments in Section \ref{sec:numerical}. \end{remark}